jmschrei/yahmm/README.md

 	* A sample method, which returns a randomly sampled value from the distribution.

-Additionally, after creating the class, you must call the class's static register() method in order to allow deserialization of HMMs using that distribution.
+Additionally, after creating the class, you must add the distribution to the REGISTRY variable in order to allow deserialization of HMMs using that distribution.
 Once you do this, your distribution can be serialized to a stream with Distribution.write(), and read back in with Distribution.read().
 Distribution.read() will automatically determine the type of the distribution